iam-jawad/app-with-helm/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml
 ```
 4) Make sure you have deployed metrics server and it is working properly on your cluster (This step is for local deployment only.
 For EKS it will be done by Terraform)

-### If executing Terraform code
-Before executing Terraform code please make sure following things.
-1) To run this code you must have AWS CLI installed and configured along with terraform on environment from where you will be executing this code.
-2) Craete an S3 bucket to serve as a backend for storing terraform state file.

 ## Java Web App